suderio/fun/README.md

 ./mvnw quarkus:dev
 ```

-> **_NOTE:_** Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

 ---

-## Packaging and running the application
+## Packaging and running the application - Quarkus

 The application can be packaged using:

 ```shell script
 ./mvnw package
 ```

-It produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the
-`target/quarkus-app/lib/` directory.

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.